 The tiny borough of Califon boasts 170 structures on the National Register of Historic Places, including the restored railroad station.
 The station, built entirely of stone, houses the Califon Historical Society.
 The area mills gained prominence for furnishing central New Jersey's thriving agricultural industry with wooden slat baskets, commonly known as peach baskets.
 Homes in the Victorian village are marked with the date of construction and the names of the builder rather than street addresses.
 Local legend says the name Califon was a sign painter's invention.
 The town was originally called California but when the railroad station was built, the sign painter could not fit the name California on the board provided and abbreviated it.

 At West Valley Brook Road, the trail leaves Hunterdon County and enters Morris County.
 Very little, other than a change in the design of the trail access gates, changes though.
 The landscape along this section into the Long Valley is more agricultural in nature.
-Currently the trail ends at Schooleys Mountain Road in Long Valley.
-Morris County Park Commission is awaiting easements to connect another 2 miles of trail.
+The trail ends at Bartley Road in Washington Township.

 To reach the west, or High Bridge, end of the trail from I-78, take the exit for State Route 31 North.
 Turn right on West Main Street.
 After crossing under the railroad tracks, turn left.
 Trailhead parking is on the left just past the borough hall.

-To reach the east, or Long Valley, end of the trail, from I-287, take the exit for US 206/202 North.
+Parking is available at the east end of the trail at Bartley Road in Washington Township.
+Or, to reach the trail in Long Valley: from I-287, take the exit for US 206/202 North.
 Bear left to remain on US 206.
 Turn left onto SR 24.
 Follow SR 24 by turning right onto Schooleys Mountain Road.
 The trailhead parking lot is on your left.